-University policy outlines a range of behaviors that are prohibited under the Sexual Misconduct Policy.
-These behaviors may also be a violation of the Colorado law.
-People who are impacted by these kinds of abuses have options for reporting to law enforcement or the university.
+University policy outlines a range of behaviors that are prohibited.
+These behaviors may also be a violation of the law in Colorado.
+People who are impacted by these kinds of abuses have options for reporting to the university and law enforcement or both.

 What is Sexual Misconduct?

 People often think that consent is something that you "get" or "give" in a sexual situation, but this is limited.
 Consent is more of an agreement that people arrive at together.
 Consent can include words or actions that create mutually understandable, clear willingness and acceptance of the conditions of any sexual activity.
 Consent conveys enthusiastic participation.

 Incapacitation is when a person is unable to give consent due to the effects of alcohol or other drug use, or other factors such as sleep, illness, or disability.

 Incapacitation is a state where a person cannot make a rational, reasonable decision because they lack the capacity to understand the who, what, when, where, why, or how of sexual activity.
 The use of alcohol or drugs, in and of itself, does not render a person incapacitated, nor is it a defense against an allegation of sexual misconduct.